prithvinvp/prithvinvp/README.md

 <h1 align="center">Hi 👋, I'm Prithvi Varma Nallapuraju</h1>
 <h3 align="center">A passionate developer from India</h3>

-<h3 align="left">About Me</h3>
+<h2 align="left">Myself in Brief:</h2>
-<p align="left">&emsp;I've always been a great problem solver, an independent introvert, and a technophile obsessed with the latest devices.<br>
+<p align="left">&emsp;&emsp;&emsp;I've always been a great problem solver, an independent introvert, and a technophile obsessed with the latest devices.<br>

-&emsp;I started learning to code when I'm in college, though it was always more of a hobby than a career focus.
+&emsp;&emsp;&emsp;I started learning to code when I'm in college, though it was always more of a hobby than a career focus.
 After a college education in Electronics and Communications Engineering, and continuing to pursue that hobby, I realized software engineering was the right field for me.<br>

-&emsp;Since then, I worked on a good number of projects and have been involved with startups as intern.
+&emsp;&emsp;&emsp;Since then, I worked on a good number of projects and have been involved with startups as intern.
 Today, I’m familiar with a variety of programming languages, including HTML, CSS, C Programming, JavaScript, bootstrap, and TailwindCSS but I’m always adding new skills to my repertoire.
 I’m also eager to meet other software engineers round the globe, so feel free to connect!</p>

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/98509310/212615188-69e5a512-6c54-4ec9-b2a4-3671a5128343.png">